-- 3. I possess all the qualifications and none of the disqualifications to serve as an Independent Director of the Corporation, as provided in Section 38 of the Securities Regulation Code, its Implementing Rules and Regulations and other issuances of the Securities and Exchange Commission. - 4.
-I am not in any way related to any director, officer or substantial stockholder of the Corporation or any of its subsidiaries or affiliates. - 5.
-I am one of the subjects of the following criminal and administrative investigation and proceedings initiated by the Philippine Deposit Insurance Corporation (PDIC) in connection with my previous employment:
+- I possess all the qualifications and none of the disqualifications to serve as an Independent Director of the Corporation, as provided in Section 38 of the Securities Regulation Code, its Implementing Rules and Regulations and other issuances of the Securities and Exchange Commission. - I am not in any way related to any director, officer or substantial stockholder of the Corporation or any of its subsidiaries or affiliates. - I am one of the subjects of the following criminal and administrative investigation and proceedings initiated by the Philippine Deposit Insurance Corporation (PDIC) in connection with my previous employment.

-OFFENSE TRIBUNAL OR STATUS

-CHARGED/INVESTIGATED AGENCY INVOLVED

-Violation of Section 21 (f) (10) of Department of Justice The complaint was

-Republic Act (R.A.)
-No. 3591, (DOJ) dismissed in a Resolution

-Section 21 (f) (4) of R.A.
-No. 3591 dated 9 April 2014 and

-and Sections 55, 56 and 66 of R.A.
-PDIC's Motion for

-No. 8791 in relation to Section 36 Reconsideration was

-of R.A.
-No. 7653 denied.
-Both are the

-subject of a Petition for

-Review before the

-Secretary of Justice.

-There is no resolution on

-the petition to date.
+OFFENSE CHARGED/INVESTIGATED TRIBUNAL OR AGENCY INVOLVED STATUS Violation of Section 21 (f) (10) of Republic Act (R.A.)
+No. 3591, Section 21 (f) (4) of R.A.
+No. 3591 and Sections 55, 56 and 66 of R.A.
+No. 8791 in relation to Section 36 of R.A.
+No. 7653 Department of Justice (DOJ) The complaint was dismissed in a Resolution dated 9 April 2014 and PDIC's Motion for Reconsideration was denied.
+Both are the subject of a Petition for Review before the Secretary of Justice.
+There is no resolution on the petition to date.

 Violation of Sections 55, 56 and 66 of R.A.
 No. 8791 Bangko Sentral ng Pilipinas (BSP) The same complaint filed with the DOJ in the above proceeding was filed with BSP.
 The parties are presently marking their respective evidence prior to the submission of their position papers.
 Violation of Article 315 of the Revised Penal Code in relation to Presidential Decree No. 1689, and Section 21 (f) (10) of R.A.
-No. 3591, as amended DOJ The complaint is submitted for resolution.
+No. 3591, as amended DOJ The complaint i submitted for resolution.
 Violation of Section 37 of R.A.
 No. 7653 BSP The same complaint filed with the DOJ mentioned in the immediately preceding paragraph was filed with BSP.
 Pre-trial conference is ongoing.
 Violation of Section 21 (f) (10) of R.A.
 No. 3591 Regional Trial Court Pre-trial conference is ongoing.
 Violation of Section 21 (f) (10) of R.A.
 No. 3591 BSP The same complaint which gave rise to the case in the immediately preceding paragraph was filed with the BSP.
 There is no resolution to date.

-6. I am not connected with any government agency or its instrumentalities.

-- 7. I shall faithfully and diligently comply with my duties and responsibilities as an Independent Director of the Corporation under the Securities Regulation Code, its Implementing Rules and Regulations, the Corporate Governance Code and other issuances of the Securities and Exchange Commission. - 8.
-I shall inform the Corporate Secretary of the Corporation of any change in the abovementioned information within five (5) days from its occurrence.
+- 6. I am not connected with any government agency or its instrumentalities. - 7.
+I shall faithfully and diligently comply with my duties and responsibilities as an Independent Director of the Corporation under the Securities Regulation Code, its Implementing Rules and Regulations, the Corporate Governance Code and other issuances of the Securities and Exchange Commission. - I shall inform the Corporate Secretary of the Corporation of any change in the abovementioned information within five (5) days from its occurrence.